stedrew/ECAS-monitor/README.md

 You are done.
 Keep the program running so that it works for you all the time.
 Any time you want to stop the program, simply close the command-line window or press `Ctrl-C`.

-**Note:** All your personal information is transmitted over the Internet securely using HTTPS, while saved in `config.txt` locally on your computer in plain text.
+**Note:** All your personal information is transmitted over the Internet securely using HTTPS, while saved in `config.txt` locally on your computer in a text file.
 I do not have any access of your information.
 So it is your responsibility to protect that file as well as your information.